 Network equipment vendors and telecom operators alike are now painting futuristic visions on how their soon-to-be-deployed 5G networks will transform our cities, healthcare, mobility, manufacturing and many other areas.
 While the 3 to 4G migration is still ongoing in many places, shareholders and telecom executives bet on a paradigm change, once more created by their beloved industry.
 (They didn’t invent the Internet though, but reaped a lot of benefits).
-Then there’s the booming cyber security faction, propping up their best skills on selling fear of the new complexity and omnipresent connectivity.
+Then there’s the booming cyber security fraction, propping up their best skills on selling fear of the new complexity and omnipresent connectivity.

 5G architecture has many advantages over the charging-and-billing -oriented predecessors, including low latency and fast protocol drop-off at or near the base station.
 Furthermore, most of the network functions such as subscriber registers and messaging services are neatly virtualized and run on a large virtualization platform utilizing common off-the-shelf servers and network equipment.
 Boldest operators talk about Edge Computing and dream of having enterprise customers share this computing environment as easily as they now subscribe to Amazon, Microsoft and Alibaba services.